RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

    - Encourage diverse opinions and feedback.
 4. **Tentatively Talk**
    - Express ideas in a way that invites dialogue rather than defensiveness.
-   - Use phrases like "I wonder if…" or "What do you think about…"
+   - Use phrases like "I wonder if..." or "What do you think about..."
 5. **Encourage Testing**
    - Foster an environment where new ideas can be safely explored.
    - Be open to changing your stance based on feedback.